xzaiss/NOVA_NV_TIDE/README.md

 ## Vision

 Security.
 Sovereignty.
 Digital ethics.
 NOVA is the network.
 (NV) is the token.
-TIDE is the protocol.
+New Value´s are the protocol.

 A seed has been planted.